luipir/nissan-leaf-bms-reprogramming-resume/Notes-about-reprogramming.md

 # Notes about leaf BMS reprogramming

-This are notes to resume a long thread started by @safetyhuggs in https://mynissanleaf.com This thread explains all the steps that lead to Nissan Leaf LBC / BMS reprogramming.
+This are notes to resume a long thread started by @safetyuggs in https://mynissanleaf.com This thread explains all the steps that lead to Nissan Leaf LBC / BMS reprogramming.
 Lack of important KWP files that have to be downloaded from Nissan Tech webpage paying a fee.